We won't survive: Liverpool pubs say new UK lockdown will wipe them out

 Sunak said the government would pay up to two-thirds of employees’ salaries, capped at 2,100 pounds ($2,725) a month each, if they worked for companies that are forced to close temporarily.

-Karen Strickland, landlady of The Grapes pub, said their income was already down by 70% with the current enforced nationwide closing time of 10 p.m., and the government’s support scheme help was not enough.
+Karen Strickland, landlady of The Grapes pub, said their income was already down by 70% with the current enforced nationwide closing time of 10 p.m.

 “It’s absolutely horrendous.
-My staff, some of them still haven’t come back to work yet, their job’s just not here for them,” she said, adding it made no sense to single out pubs.
+My staff, some of them still haven’t come back to work yet, their job’s just not here for them,” she said.

 Under the new restrictions, however, pubs that serve a main lunchtime or evening meal will be allowed to stay open, though they will only be able to serve alcohol as part of such a meal.